Separation, divorce, dissolution of civil partnership and civil annulment

 • copies of any court orders made in relation to maintenance payments.

-If you are not legally separated, you should provide the following details:
+If you are not legally separated, you should provide:

-• if the separation is likely to be permanent
+• the date of separation (and state if it is likely to be permanent)

 • details of any payments from the Department of Social Protection (DSP), including the type of payment and the amount

-• if there is a mortgage on the family home, details of the payment arrangements.
+• details of payment arrangements (if there is a mortgage on the family home).

 If you have children, you may be eligible for the Single Person Child Carer Credit (SPCCC).